 Fragmented systems make this worse.
 In many schools, the PA, intercom, bell system, and staff phones all run as separate layers that don't communicate with each other.
 Initiating a response means touching multiple systems manually, under pressure, in sequence.
 Each handoff is a potential failure point.

-Zone control adds another layer of rigidity.
-Most traditional PA systems do support zone switching, but those zones are defined in hardware with fixed relay logic that determines which speaker circuits belong to which zone.
+Zone control is equally rigid Most traditional PA systems do support zone switching, but those zones are defined in hardware with fixed relay logic that determines which speaker circuits belong to which zone.
 Reconfiguring a zone means physical rewiring.
 Sending different content to two zones simultaneously often isn't possible at all.

 These are coordination problems.
 And the architecture of the system determines whether coordination is even possible.